 Bachelor of Science in Agricultural and Food Systems

-with an emphasis in Organic Agriculture Systems
+with an emphasis in Organic and Sustainable Agriculture

 Significantly different than conventional agriculture, organic food production is one of the fastest growing segments of agriculture, with retail sales increasing by 20 percent annually since 1991.
 In many ways, Washington State has been a leader in this burgeoning new industry.
 This revolutionary new major is the first of its kind to be offered in the United States.
 Students in this major take a diverse array of courses in the natural, environmental, economic and social sciences, as well as a number of courses focused on organic production practices.

 Students wanting a hands-on degree experience thrive in the organic major.
 WSU has a four-acre, certified organic teaching farm, which is currently in the process of expanding to become a 17-acre, multi-disciplinary organic farming operation and community center.
 This farm is an invaluable tool where students learn to produce certified organic vegetables, fruit, herbs, and flowers that they distribute through local food banks, on-campus food service, a 100-member CSA (community supported agriculture), and a local farmers’ market.